kuzzleio/kourou/README.md

 ## `kourou api-key:delete USER`

-Deletes a new API Key for an user
+Deletes a new API Key for a user

 ```
 USAGE